justinmajetich/AirBnB_clone/README.md

 - **quit() / EOF** --> exits out of console interface

 ## Examples
-### Creating a 'Place' object from the console with no other attributes
+### Creating a 'Place' object with no other attributes
 Usage : *create <class_name>*
 ```
 ./console.py